-DCED requires all grantees to invoice quarterly and expend 50% of their award within 9 months of the date of the contract with the commonwealth.
-100% of the grant must be incurred within 18 months.
+DCED requires all grantees to invoice quarterly.
+DCED will routinely inspect expenditure rates to monitor timeliness.100% of the grant expenditures must be incurred within 18 months of the contract start date.
 Grantees will have 30 days from the end of the contract to submit all invoices to DCED.
-Grantees that do not meet the expenditure deadlines may have a portion or all of their funds disencumbered from the contract.
+Grantees that do not meet the expenditure deadlines may have a portion or all their funds disencumbered from the contract.

-DCED requires 50% of the grant to be expended within 9 months of the date on the award letter; which also serves as the start date of the contract with the commonwealth.
 Grantees must expend 100% of the grant by the end of the 18-month contract period (date to be established).
 ESG services are eligible for 24 months, however; applicants should design their program around the eligible grant period of eighteen (18) months.